 I am not fearless.
 I am one who has learned — and who continues to try to learn — to act in the face of fear.
 Some of those moments have been grand ones — like jumping out of an airplane, stepping onto a Broadway stage, yes.
 But just as memorable, just as life-changing are the unwitnessed moments — when I ended my marriage, when I left a job that no longer served me, when I listened to someone who was angry with me and didn’t close my heart.
 I remember these, too, as moments that shaped who I am.
 For every one of them I’m grateful.
 I’m grateful for the part of me that won out over fear.

-Yoga of Voice is about claiming the parts of us that need expression, that deserve expression.
+Fifth Chakra Yoga (Yoga of Voice) is about claiming the parts of us that need expression, that deserve expression.
 Acknowledging them, honoring them, and giving them voice.
 Because the world needs us to be us.
 The more we do that in our own lives, the more our nervous systems learn to do it again.
 And again.
 And again.
 The more we do it, the more we inspire someone else that they, too, can do the same.
 I want more Emma Gonzalezes in the world.
 She moves me, that young woman.
 She inspires me.
 She gives me hope.
 If an 18-year-old high school senior thrust into the spotlight without preparation can rise to this impossible occasion, imagine what I can accomplish, who I can be.
 Imagine what you can be.